uio-bmi/immuneML/docs/source/usecases/extendability_use_case.rst

 This use-case description includes the description of the datasets, how to add a CNN model, how to compare CNN with other models and finally, how to extract motifs from models.

+The complete collection of original files used in this use case can be found in the NIRD research data archive (DOI: `10.11582/2021.00009 <https://doi.org/10.11582/2021.00009>`_).
+Note that the YAML specifications in the original dataset were compatible with immuneML version 1.1.1.
+This documentation page contains the YAML specifications for equivalent analyses with the latest immuneML version (last tested with version 1.1.4).

 Preparing the datasets
 -----------------------